 You can get Global SKUs in Seller Central by selecting the option for Existing Offer when creating your marketplace offers.
 This can be tricky, however, since the total inventory will show on both marketplaces and will be adjusted synchronistically as purchases are made in either location.
 You can also opt to keep your inventory separate for each country with marketplace-specific SKUs so that you can manage the inventory by location.

 If you want to make your FBM listings automatically available in your target marketplaces, choose your source marketplace in the Build International Listing tool.
-You can also select individual products that you want to exclude so that they are not available in your target marketplaces.
-You will have to do this for products that are not approved for sale in your target marketplaces.
+You can select individual products that you want to exclude so that they are not available in your target marketplaces.
+Do this for products not approved for sale in your target marketplaces.

-You will need to set your pricing and shipping next.
+Next you will need to set your pricing and shipping.
 You can synchronize your prices and listing conditions to your source marketplace to have Amazon automatically adjust for direct currency conversion.
-Prices can be changed at any time by going to the target marketplace and editing the individual listings.
+You can change prices at any time by going to the target marketplace and editing the individual listings.
 For shipping, make sure that you have made the necessary adjustments to compensate for the different rates on international shipping.
 The same goes for making adjustments to return policies, tax, gifts, and the like.

 Make sure that the international shipping services that you are using for FBM products meet Amazon’s requirements.
 Amazon recommends using UPS, FedEx, or DHL.